realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

      println(result) // result will be 24

      val resultUsingAnonymousFunctions =
-        firstThenSecond(  // <-- calls the `firstThenSecond` lambda with the 2 "anonymous functions" and 2 integers.
+        firstThenSecond(  // <-- Calls the `firstThenSecond` lambda with the 2 "anonymous functions" and 2 integers.
-           { a, b -> a + b },  // <-- an "anonymous function" that takes 2 integers and returns the sum of the integers.
+           { a, b -> a + b },  // <-- Defines an "anonymous function" that takes 2 integers and returns the sum of the integers.
-           { a, b -> a * b },  // <-- an "anonymous function" that takes 2 integers and returns the product of the integers.
+           { a, b -> a * b },  // <-- Defines an "anonymous function" that takes 2 integers and returns the product of the integers.
            10, 2
         )
      println(resultUsingAnonymousFunctions) // result will be 24